Sheen Resources

 What is car insurance excess?

-A car insurance excess is an amount payable on top of your insurance premium that is paid when you make a claim against your insurance.
+A car insurance excess is an amount you must pay on top of your premium when making a claim.
+It’s a fixed out-of-pocket cost that applies when you lodge a claim against your insurance policy.

-For example, if you have an accident and make a claim for $4,000 in damage.
-Your insurance policy has an excess of $800 so you pay the $800 and your insurance provider covers the remaining $3,200 for the repairs.
+For example, if you're involved in a car accident and submit a claim for $4,000 in damage, and your policy has an excess of $800, you would pay the $800, and your insurer would cover the remaining $3,200.

-• Insurance providers charge excess to keep premiums low due to the administrative cost of processing a car accident claim.
+- Insurance providers include an excess to help keep insurance premiums lower by offsetting the administrative costs of processing claims.

 How do I know who is at fault in an accident?

-If you are not at fault—that is, you did not cause the accident—you will likely not have to pay an insurance excess.
-So how do you identify who was at fault?
+If you're not at fault — that is, you didn’t cause the accident — you’ll likely avoid paying an insurance excess.
+But how do you determine who was responsible?

 What are the different types of car insurance excess?

-Car insurance excess is a way of the insurance provider avoiding risk by passing on some of the costs of repairs to the driver.
-Due to the different nature of risks there are a number of different excesses which are payable, depending on how 'risky' you are as a driver.
+Car insurance excess is a way for the insurance provider to avoid risk by passing on some of the costs of repairs to the driver.
+Due to the different nature of risks, there are a number of different excesses payable, depending on how 'risky' you are as a driver.

 1. Standard insurance excess